StarlingXWeb/starlingx-website/site/blog/starlingx-denver-openinfra-summitschedule-announcement-2019.md

 date: 2019-02-20T01:32:05.627Z
 category: news
 ---
-Leran more about the Open Infrastructure Summit Denver agenda and program. <!-- more -->
+Learn more about the Open Infrastructure Summit Denver agenda and program. <!-- more -->

 You can meet the StarlingX community at the upcoming [Open Infrastructure Summit](https://www.openstack.org/summit/denver-2019/) in Denver, April 29 - May 1.
 They will join 30 other open source projects attending the Summit to collaborate in the open.
 If you want to be part of it too [register now](https://openinfrasummitandptgdenver.eventbrite.com/) before prices increase on February 27.